mjastad/uptick/README.md

 $ mysqladmin -u root password nutanix/4u
 ```

-Login to the mysql server and enter the new password wehn prompted.
+Login to the mysql server and enter the new password when prompted.
 ```
 $ mysql -u root -p
 ```